alarxx/Terminal-Minesweeper-Game-in-C/README.md

 ## Licence

-Tensor-library is licensed under the terms of [MPL-2.0](https://mozilla.org/MPL/2.0/), which is simple and straightforward to use, allowing this project to be combined and distributed with any proprietary software, even with static linking.
+This program is licensed under the terms of [MPL-2.0](https://mozilla.org/MPL/2.0/), which is simple and straightforward to use, allowing this project to be combined and distributed with any proprietary software, even with static linking.
 If you modify, only the originally covered files must remain under the same MPL-2.0.

 License notice:
 ```